Western Australia

 (4)For the purposes of section 44(3)(a) of the Act, the prescribed amount is $147.

-Part 3 — Fees, allowances
+Part 3 Fees, allowances and expenses

 (1)Subject to these regulations, for the purposes of section 58B(5) and (6) of the Act, the sums set out in the Table to this subregulation are prescribed as a fee in respect of doing jury service.